- Once our E-R model has been converted into relations, we may find that some relations are not properly specified. There can be a number of problems:

 - Insertion Anomaly: Inserting a new fact or tuple into a relation requires we have information from two or more entities – this situation might not be feasible.

 - Update Anomaly: Updating one fact in a relation requires us to update multiple tuples.

-- Here is a quick example to illustrate these anomalies: A company has a Purchase Order form:
+- Here is another example to illustrate anomalies: A company has a Purchase Order form:

 - Our dutiful consultant creates the E-R Model directly matching the purchase order: